backplane/conex/wireproxy/README.md

 # wireproxy

-This is a a [scratch](https://hub.docker.com/_/scratch/)-based dockerization of [wireproxy](https://github.com/whyvl/wireproxy), the "wireguard client that exposes itself as a socks5 proxy."
+This is a [scratch](https://hub.docker.com/_/scratch/)-based dockerization of [wireproxy](https://github.com/whyvl/wireproxy), the "wireguard client that exposes itself as a socks5 proxy."

 As [the site](https://github.com/whyvl/wireproxy) says: